orbcode/orbuculum/README.md

 encoding running at 48Mbps.
 SWO with UART encoding is good for 62Mbaud.

 The data flowing from the TRACE pins is clocked using a separate TRACECLK pin.
 There can be 1-4 TRACE pins which obviously give you much higher bandwidth than the single SWO.
-We've demonstrated ITM feeds of around 12.5MBytes/sec on a STM32F427 via 4 bit parallel trace.
+Using ORBTrace We've demonstrated ITM feeds of around 12.5MBytes/sec on a STM32F427 via 4 bit parallel trace.
+These are not typos, it really does run that fast if you've got suitable hardware.

 Whatever it's source, orbuculum takes this data flow and makes it accessible to tools on the host PC.
 At its core it takes the data from the source, decodes it and presents it on a network